Beach Getaway Guide

 Tempo Traveller ₹16,000 - ₹20,000 ₹32,000 - ₹40,000 12-17 passengers

 Tolls (₹500-700 one way) and Goa state permit (if applicable) are extra.
 Driver allowance and fuel are included.
+Larger groups often pick an Innova on rent in Pune for the extra boot space, and our full pricing page lists every vehicle class.

 Want the exact fare?